swh/shaper-origin-inkscape/README.md

 ## Install

 First you need to download a copy of the source code.
-If you're familiar with Git just clone to repo, otherwise click on the green Code menu, and pick Download Zip.
+If you're familiar with Git just clone to repo, otherwise click on the green Code menu, and pick Download ZIP.

 ### MacOS